The NSFAS N+1 Rule Explained

 Total Funded Years = N + 1

-Where N = the minimum number of years required to complete your degree
+Where N = the minimum number of years to complete your degree

 4 years